bokkypoobah/TopSecrets/README.md

 * Create a device cheap enough that it can be dedicated for a single use and kept permanently offline
 * Create a device out of easily obtainable hardware and software
+* Create a device that does not store any information at all
 * Document this process, and make it easily reproducible

 ## Risks